-OAIS associations can be categorized technically by both external and internal factors.
-External factors include characteristics of the Producer and Consumer communities.
-Internal factors could include common implementations of the information models presented in 4.2, or multi-Archive sharing of one or more of the functional entities presented in 4.1.

-This subsection describes four categories (not an exhaustive list) of Archive associations.
-The first three categories have successively higher degrees of interaction:

-Independent: Archives motivated by local concerns with no management or technical interaction among them.

-Cooperating: Archives with potential common Producers, common submission standards, and common dissemination standards, but no common Finding Aids.

-Federated: Archives with both a Local Community (i.e., the original Designated Community served by the Archive) and a Global Community (i.e., an extended Designated Community) which has interests in the holdings of several OAIS Archives and has influenced those Archives to provide access to their holdings via one or more common Finding Aids.
-The Access needs of the Local Community usually have priority over those of the Global Community.
-Global dissemination and Ingest are optional features.

-Shared resources: Archives that have entered into agreements with other Archives to share resources, perhaps to reduce cost.
-This requires various standards internal to the Archive (such as ingest-storage and access-storage interface standards) but does not alter the user community’s view of the Archive.

-Distributed Digital Preservation: Archives that have entered into agreements with other Archives to manage functions as part of conducting distributed digital preservation (the use of replication, independence, and coordination to address the known threats to digital content through time to ensure their accessibility resources) in a way that does not alter the user community’s view of the Archive.

-The remainder of this subsection gives a more detailed view of these categories of association.

 Independent Archives

-An independent Archive is assumed to serve only a single Designated Community.
-The Archive and the Designated Community must agree on the design of DIPs and Finding Aids.
+An independent Archive is assumed to serve only a single set of Designated Communities.
+The Archive and each Designated Community must agree on the design of their DIPs and Finding Aids.
 An independent Archive may choose to design these structures based on formal or de-facto standards, which would allow cooperation with other Archives that implement the same standards.
 However, the design decisions to use these standards are not based on the possibility of inter-operation with other Archives, but rather on local requirements and cost savings.

 The classification of an Archive as independent is not based on its size or distributed functionality.
 An independent Archive may occupy one site, or may be physically distributed over many sites.
 It may use many standards for a given internal element.
-However, if there is no interaction with other Archives, the Archive is independent.
+However, if there is no dependence with other organisations, the Archive is independent.

+The OAIS provides and uses a number of internal services, some of which are described in section 4.2, in order to preserve its holdings.
+In particular it may play the role of a Consumer of its own preservation services when it preserves, for example, Representation Information that it requires for its AIPs.
+It can also play the role of a Producer as it creates, for example, Provenance Information or some Content Data Object which it needs to preserve.

+General Distributed Archives with Distributed Functional Entities

+A distributed OAIS with distributed functionalities is one which has entered into agreements with other organisations to provide some or part of their functional entities.

+Such a distribution of functional entities of an OAIS, as well as their collaborative composition into distributed OAIS, can be of a physical, organizational, or administrative nature.
+The motivation for such a distribution of functional entities of distributed OAIS may be to take advantage of the competencies and capacities of the contributing organisations in a way that enables the OAIS to conform to this standard.

+The distribution of functionalities would normally be achieved through formal, contractual, service level agreements.
+However it should also be considered that some of these objectives might be accomplished through voluntary action.
+This is an important dimension in the association of systems, including Archives, because it establishes the degree of autonomy for each system.
+At the heart of the autonomy issue is the ease with which an association may be altered by one of the participants.
+Some possible characterizations of autonomy levels might be:

+No interactions and therefore no association.